mkoerner570/postit/README.md

 PostIt is a clone of the popular website Reddit.
 It is a fullstack app for people to share and comment on photos they have taken.
 It is a simple way to upload your photos with a title and allows them and others to post comments on them.

+## Frontend Technologies Implemented
+   * React
+   * Redux

+## Backend Technologies Implemented
+   * Flask
+   * PostgresSQL
+   * PsycoPG
+   * Alembic
+   * AWS S3

+## Frontend
+### React
+Postit is an application that uses React to display it's logic.
+### Redux
+To manage its state, Postit uses Redux.
+All calls made to the backend are done using Redux thunks.

+## Backend
+### Flask
+Since the Backend of Postit is Python, to structure the application Flask was used to set up and manage all the routes.
+### PostgresSQL
+To store and help manage data for python, PostgresSQL was used.
+### PsycoPG
+For Postit's python backend, PsycoPG is used to translate the data from the database for python to understand it.
+### Alembic
+Alembic is used in Postit to help data migrate data.
+### AWS S3
+To handle uploading images to Postit, Amazon Web Services S3 was used.

 ## Getting started

 1. Clone this repository (only this branch)